Need help troubleshooting your iPhone 13 or any other phone model touchscreen? Learn how to fix a phone touch screen

 This marks the first step to identifying the cause of an unresponsive touch screen.
 To perform this, start by cleaning your iPhone screen.
 You might need to remove any third-party screen protector too.

-Giving the screen a direct bright light, tilt a bit to reveal anything that may be interfering with the screen functioning including; oil, residues, moistures, or dried crust.
+Giving the screen a direct bright light, tilt a bit to reveal anything that may be interfering with the screen functioning including; oil, residues, moisture, or dried crust.
 Remember, direct exposure to sunlight could also make the iPhone screen unresponsive.

 It would help if you avoided it when checking for the problem.
-You can use a clean piece of towel or tissue to remove any particle from the screen.
+You can use a clean piece of towel or tissue to remove any particles from the screen.
 The fabric should be slightly damp.

 Clean your hands, a stylus, or other input appendages (such as a screen protector), and make sure they are clean and dry.
 Use bear fingers when operating your iPhone.
 Don’t wear gloves since most gloves are not designed to work with a touch screen.

 Hard resetting your iPhone is easier compared to simple restarting, even though it depends on which model you are using.
 Since the iPhone touch screen not working and you may not have access to setting options to restart, force rebooting remains the only option.
 Here is how to reset different models of iPhones;